Skip to content

 “Also, try to be kind to yourself!
 We all go in with great determination but your motivation levels can be affected by factors like work, family, stress etc. Set realistic targets and make sure you factor in rest days, but mainly just try and enjoy it.
 People will love the occasional update on your progress too – don’t forget those who have already donated to your page, keep them engaged, just a couple of lines in an email, on social media or in a text to say: ‘Hey everyone, it’s going well…’ or ‘It’s been a challenge but thought you’d like to know…’ People really appreciate that inclusion and involvement.”

-Help make a crucial difference to the lives of older people by signing up to run next year's TCS London Marathon for Age UK.
+Help make a difference to the lives of older people by taking on a running event for Age UK.

 Share this page